National Museum of Mathematics: History

 In 2006 the Goudreau Museum on Long Island, at the time the only museum in the United States dedicated to mathematics, closed its doors.
 In response, a group led by founder and former CEO Glen Whitney met to explore the opening of a new museum.
 They received a charter from the New York State Department of Education in 2009, and raised over 22 million dollars in under four years.

-With this funding, a 19,000 sqft space was leased in the Goddard Building at 11-13 East 26th Street, located in the Madison Square North Historic District.
+With this funding, a 19,000 sqft space was leased in the Goddard Building at 11–13 East 26th Street, located in the Madison Square North Historic District.
 Despite some opposition to the architectural plans within the local community, permission for construction was granted by the New York City Landmarks Preservation Commission and the Department of Buildings.

 The current board chair is John Overdeck, co-chairman of Two Sigma Investments.

+During the COVID-19 pandemic in New York City, the museum closed its physical location on 26th Street.
+In March 2024, the museum moved to a temporary location at 225 Fifth Avenue.
+That November, the National Museum of Mathematics announced that it had leased 34365 ft2 at 635 Avenue of the Americas in Chelsea, Manhattan and would relocate there in 2026.